 This button will hide or show your avatar’s name on the stage – this is particularly useful when working with invisible avatars.
 When you first hold an avatar, the default state is for the name to be showing, so click on “name” before you place the avatar on the stage if you don’t want the name to show.

 This button changes the function from acting to drawing, displaying the drawing tools palette instead of the avatar tools.
-See Section 3.10 for more information about drawing.
+See the chapter Drawing for more information about drawing.

 The drop button will remove your avatar from the stage, and put it back in the Wardrobe so that you are no longer holding it.
 If you want to leave your avatar on the stage while you operate another avatar, simply select the new avatar from the Wardrobe without clicking drop.